com-480-data-visualization/com-480-project-euch/README.md

 **10% of the final grade**

-Report of milestone 2 is in [milestone2_euch.pdf](https://github.com/com-480-data-visualization/com-480-project-euch/blob/master/Milestones/milestone2_euch.pdf) and the protoype of the homepage of the website is [index.html](https://github.com/com-480-data-visualization/com-480-project-euch/blob/master/Code/Website/index.html).
+Report of milestone 2 is in [milestone2_euch.pdf](https://github.com/com-480-data-visualization/com-480-project-euch/blob/master/Milestones/milestone2_euch.pdf) and the prototype of the homepage of the website is [index.html](https://github.com/com-480-data-visualization/com-480-project-euch/blob/master/Code/Website/index.html).